dannyyaaj/ReadySetFeedback/README.md

 # Redux Feedback Loop

-### ADD NEW FEEDBACK

-> NOTE: As a baseline requirement, you must use Redux to store your data across views.

 This web application has a multi-part form that allows users to leave daily feedback.
 There are 4 views for the form parts.

 The parts:

 - How are you feeling today?

 ![feeling](wireframes/page-one.png)

 - How well are you understanding the content?

 ![understanding](wireframes/page-two.png)

 - How well are you being supported?

 ![support](wireframes/page-three.png)

 - Any comments you want to leave?

 ![comments](wireframes/page-four.png)

 ### DISPLAY FEEDBACK